Financial-Times/origami/MIGRATION.md

 ));
 ```

-`$o-lazy-load-placholder-ratios` is now private and must not be used, instead use the `oLazyLoad` option map above.
+`$o-lazy-load-placeholder-ratios` is now private and must not be used, instead use the `oLazyLoad` option map above.